The Big Fall: Plot

 Los Angeles private investigator Blaise Rybeck, hired by Mrs. Brody to confirm her husband's infidelity, gets beaten.
 Directly afterwards, he returns what she paid him, suggesting that she get a divorce lawyer while rejecting her advances.

 The next day at Rybeck Investigations, a man named Gary Snider offers his services.
 Formerly at the DA's office, a heart murmur prevented him from passing the physical to become an officer.
 So now, he is trying to become a P.I.

 A woman named Emma Roussell then brings in a missing person case.
 Her flight instructor brother Ken disappeared three days before.
 The police found plane wreckage the day after his disappearance, but without a body.
 At night, at Hangar 66 at the airport, a man named Axe tortures a bound man to get information about what he stole from them.

 At Kenneth Roussell's flight school, where Emma is at reception, Blaise finds an unusual patch with an upside down eagle's head in his office.
 Taking it with him to his friend Vic's bar, Blaise asks about it.
 A customer reveals that it belongs to the bungee jumpers the Fallen Eagles.

 Blaise visits the bridge where they practice, introducing himself as a New Yorker just passing through.
 Blaise offers to buy them drinks, which Fallen Eagle Moe accepts for the following evening.

 At the agency, Blaise asks Emma for documents from the flight school and about the Fallen Eagles.
 However, the feds demand that he stop his investigation of the school and Ken's disappearance.
 Agent Bill Dixon is in charge of the case.

 Blaise goes out for drinks with Moe, who reveals that he is also a sky jumper.
 Claiming that he has come to the West Coast to escape troubles in the east, Blaise asks him for work.
 As they start to leave, the guy who had told Blaise about the jumping crew, now dressed with a swastika jacket, and his friend attack them, as Moe had slept with his sister.
-After Blaise defends him with a gun, he gets invited to Hanger 66 the next afternoon.
+After Blaise defends him with a gun, he gets invited to Hangar 66 the next afternoon.